 How audit helps a company

-Auditing helps business owner in lots of ways –
+Auditing helps business owners in lots of ways –

-- Having an audit will help a lot of businessmen who do not have the knowledge of accounting principles.
-A professional auditor will review the financial data and provide the insight, how accurate and valid is their accounting information to the owner.
+- Having an audit will help a lot of businessmen who do not have knowledge of accounting principles.
+A professional auditor will review the financial data and provide insight, into how accurate and valid is their accounting information to the owner.

-- Business owner is liable for reporting the company’s financial information to the lenders, investors or the general publics.
-Legal Problem arises when the owner provide inaccurate information to these people.
-Incorrect accounting may even leads to higher tax liability.
+- Business owner is liable for reporting the company’s financial information to lenders, investors, or the general public.
+Legal Problem arises when the owner provides inaccurate information to these people.
+Incorrect accounting may even lead to higher tax liability.

 When is the audit required?

-Audit is compulsory for all publically listed business.
+The audit is compulsory for all publically listed businesses.
 In business, if the total turnover for the previous year is more than 1 crore and in profession, if the profit is more than 50 lakhs for the previous year.